 Because the venting system is the engine that drives the wood heating system, it must have the right characteristics.
-The signs of bad system design are cold backdrafting when there is no fire in the fireplace, slow kindling of new fires, and smoke roll-out when the door is opened for loading.
+The signs of bad system design are cold back drafting when there is no fire in the fireplace, slow kindling of new fires, and smoke roll-out when the door is open for loading.

-8.4.1 Why the chimney should penetrate the highest heated space
+8.4.1 Why the Chimney Should Penetrate the Highest Heated Space